jonaseberle/IFR1-FlyWithLua/README.md

 # Unofficial Octavi IFR-1 X-Plane/FlyWithLua Script
 Supports IFR-1 on unsupported platforms.
-Tested on macOS.
+Tested on Linux.

 ## About
 I didn't pay enough attention when I bought it, and when it